PrithuDas2501/Tube-Based-Robust-MPC-for-End-Effector-Pose-Regulation-/README.md

 ## Notes and limitations

-- The Panda URDF used here is **fixed-base**, so the base coupling is injected via a virtual channel ($J_v^{\#}$ of the planar base acceleration).
+- The Panda URDF used here is **fixed-base**, so the base coupling is injected via a virtual channel of the planar base acceleration.
 The MPC sees this as a bounded joint-acceleration disturbance; behavior is therefore representative of the physical case but not identical.
 Substituting the true $-M_{aa}^{-1} M_{ab} \ddot q_b$ requires a mobile-base URDF and a one-line change in `VirtualPlanarBaseDisturbance.joint_accel_disturbance`.
 - The disturbance Lipschitz constant $L_\beta$ in the tube recursion is currently absorbed into $\rho$ rather than computed offline, which is conservative.
 - The MPC's auxiliary feedback gain $K$ is set to the discrete LQR gain for $(A, B, Q, R)$ rather than synthesised via an LMI; this is sufficient for the constraint-tightening here but a formal LMI synthesis would give a tighter $P$ and a less conservative invariant set.

-## References

-- B. Wullt, J. Köhler, P. Mattsson, M. Norrlöf, T. B. Schön. *Robust convex model predictive control with collision avoidance guarantees for robot manipulators.* arXiv:2508.21677, 2025.
-- D. Q. Mayne, M. M. Seron, S. V. Raković. *Robust model predictive control of constrained linear systems with bounded disturbances.* Automatica, 41(2):219–224, 2005.
-- J. Carpentier et al. *The Pinocchio C++ library.* IEEE/SII, 2019.
-- S. Diamond, S. Boyd. *CVXPY: A Python-embedded modeling language for convex optimization.* JMLR, 2016.

-## Acknowledgments

-Course project, UIUC.
-Claude (Anthropic) was used to help organize the structure of the project report, suggest tables, and grammar-check.